aimanecouissi/magento2-module-hyva-boxicons/README.md

 ### In CMS content

-If you configure Hyvä’s `SvgIcons` path prefixes to point to this module, you can also use Boxicons in CMS content:
+The module registers two icon prefixes for Hyvä `SvgIcons` (`boxicons-solid` and `boxicons-outline`).
+You can use Boxicons directly in CMS pages, blocks, and widgets:

 ```txt
 {{icon "boxicons-solid/home" classes="inline-block w-6 h-6" width=24 height=24}}